Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/3-azure-functions.md

 	npm install azure-storage
 	```

 1. Wait for the installs to finish.
-Then click "Configuration" in the menu on the left and add two application settings to the Function App:
+Then click **Configuration** in the menu on the left and add two application settings to the Function App:

 	- One named PREDICTION_URL whose value is the Custom Vision Service prediction URL you saved in the previous unit
 	- One named PREDICTION_KEY whose value is the Custom Vision Service prediction key you saved in the previous unit